2011 Society Year in Review

 5. The launch of Science News Prime for the iPad, bringing important, current research developments to new audiences.

-4. The nomination of SSP and Intel by the US Chamber of Commerce for its 2011 Best Partnership Award, in recognition of the impact of our partnership on science education in the country and the world.
+4. The nomination of the Society and Intel by the US Chamber of Commerce for its 2011 Best Partnership Award, in recognition of the impact of our partnership on science education in the country and the world.

 3. The re-launch of Science News for Kids, with improved graphic and editorial content, as well as better search capability for students, teachers, and parents.
 During the height of the school year, this freely accessible site sees more than 15,000 visitors per day.